pay-theory/pay-theory-docs/WEB/DEPRECATED.md

 ## initTransaction

-This function was deprecated and you should use `transact` in its place.
+This function was deprecated, and you should use `transact` in its place.

 The initTransaction function is used to submit a payment to Pay Theory.